aabaza97/MSWE-Assignment/README.md

 -   .env: contains the environment variables of the app.
 -   copyView.js: copies the views to the public folder since typescript does not compile the views.

+The use of this strcture has a certain advantage beyond organization, modularity and separation of concerns.
+It allows easy exploration of the app so that almost anyone can understand the app structure and make changes easily.

 ## DB Schema

 ![alt text](README/erd.png)

+The database schema consists of the following tables:

+-   users: contains the user information.
+-   uploads: contains the uploaded media information.
+-   likes: contains the likes information.

+The use of this schema is to store the user information, uploaded media information, and likes information however the schema can be extended to store more information.
+For example, the users table can be extended with a simple modification to support extra providers for third-party authentication.
+This can be done through an additional table that stores the provider information and the user id.

+The use of relational database simply because it is more structured and provides better performance for complex queries.
+The use of MySQL is because it is more popular and has better support for the ORM used in the app.

 ## Tech Stack